All9Rian/pgs_in_C/README.md

 # pgs_in_C
-Seal R script into C
+Sealing R script into C